Open Data Hub logo

 For data science projects that require data retention, you can add cluster storage to the project.

-Adding a data connection to your project allows you to connect data inputs to your workbenches.
+Adding a connection to your project allows you to connect data sources and sinks to your workbenches.

 Pipelines